 We advise against self-representation in this situation.
 This is because the DUI laws in Florida are extremely complex.
 The risk of losing your license forever is so great that it is not worth the risk.
 For the best chance of keeping hold of your license, seek the legal representation of a skilled lawyer.

 If you have any further questions or have been arrested with DUI for a second time, contact The Law Place in Florida today for a free consultation.
-One of our lawyers will be able to give you all the help and guidance you may be seeking.
+One of our Tampa criminal defense lawyers will be able to give you all the help and guidance you may be seeking.

 What Happens If a Truck Driver Gets a DUI?